Halieeim/Real-Time-Operating-System/RTOS Notes/README.md

     For more details about RTOS pros & cons look at:
     "Why RTOS1", "Why RTOS2", "Why RTOS3", and "Why Not RTOS"

+## Rate Monotonic Scheduling (RMS)
+> * Task priorities are based on how often tasks execute.
+> * RMS makes a number of assumptions:
+>> * All tasks are periodic.
+>> * Tasks do not synchronize with another task (No shared resources).
+>> * Preemptive scheduling must be used.

+## Jitter
+> The difference between when a periodic task is supposed to run and when it actually runs.

+## Utilization
+> is defined as the percentage of available resources that are actually used.